Buy a house in Italy for 1 Euro

 What’s The Best Way To Start?

-There are some key points that you’ll need to know before you buy your 1 euro dream home.
+There are a few things to know before you buy a 1 euro house in Tuscany:

 1. Can a foreigner buy a house in Italy? – Yes.
-You don’t need to be Italian.
-Luckily enough for overseas investors!
+Foreigners can buy a house in Italy for 1 euro; you don’t need to be Italian.

 2. You must declare that you haven’t committed mafia crimes. – Seriously, this was part of the reason that the 1 euro homes for sale 2019 scheme failed in Salemi!